sohampatwardhan/sohampatwardhan/README.md

 ## Hi there 👋

 Thank you for stopping by my GitHub profile.
-I am currently studying for a Master of Science degree in Cyber-Physical Systems at Northeastern University, having recently graduated from the Univeristy of Nottingham with a Bachelor of Engineering degree in Electronic and Computer Engineering.
+I am currently studying for a Master of Science degree in Cyber-Physical Systems at Northeastern University, having recently graduated with a Bachelor of Engineering degree in Electronic and Computer Engineering from the Univeristy of Nottingham.

 My current areas of study include: